International Music Chart: Ariana Grande’s “Thank U, Next” Leads

 Halsey’s Without Me rises one spot to number 3, Mariah Carey’s All I Want for Christmas rises four spots to number 4.

-Post Malone’s and Swa Lee’s Sunflower debuts at number 7, while The Pogue’s Fairytale of New York debuts at number 8.
+Nothing Breaks Like a Heart by Mark Ronson featuring Miley Cyrus repeaks at number 7, Panic at the Disco’s High Hopes rises to number 8.

-Happier by Marshmello featuring Bastille drops four spots to number 9, while Panic at the Disco’s High Hopes drops to number 10.
+Post Malone’s Wow debuts at number 9, while Happier by Marshmello featuring Bastille leads the chart from behind.

 See all the songs that made the list this week: